 Voting in person takes place at polling stations.
 These are usually schools or other public buildings.
-If you are on the Register of Electors, a polling card will be sent to your home before the date of the European election.
+A polling card will be sent to your home before the date of the European election.
 Your polling card will include your elector number and will tell you where you can vote.

-When you arrive at the polling station, you will be asked to state your name and address and you may be asked to prove your identity.
-If you are asked to prove your identity and you cannot do so, you may not be allowed to vote.
-If the presiding officer is satisfied in relation to your identity, your ballot paper will be stamped and handed to you.
+When you arrive at the polling station, you will be asked to state your name and address and you may be asked for identification to prove your identity.
+If you cannot prove your identity, you will not be allowed to vote.

 You will then go into a voting compartment.
 The names of the candidates in the election appear in alphabetical order on the ballot paper along with an indication of their political party, if any.
 A photograph of the candidate or a party emblem may also appear on the ballot paper.

-You must indicate the order of your choice of candidates by writing "1" in the box beside the photograph of your first choice of candidate and, if you wish, "2" beside the photograph of your second choice of candidate, "3" beside the photograph of your third choice and so on.
+You must indicate the order of your choice of candidates by writing “1” beside your first choice, and “2” & “3” beside your second and third choice of candidate if you wish, and so on.

 You must then fold your ballot paper to hide your vote and place it in the sealed ballot box.
 You may only vote once at the election.